 In this guide, we are going to cover the definition of Knowledge Management, why Knowledge Management is important, challenges in Knowledge Management, Knowledge Management use cases, and more.

 “Knowledge Management is the process of capturing, distributing, and effectively using knowledge.”
 Tom Davenport (1994).

-Knowledge Management is all about making knowledge available for everyone in your team, instead of having it reside in the heads of the few and causing knowledge bottlenecks.
+Knowledge Management is the process of making the knowledge available for everyone in your team, instead of having it reside in the heads of the few and causing information silos.
 Companies can more easily achieve their objectives by making better use of the knowledge that resides within their domain.
 They develop a culture of continuous learning and allow knowledge to flow freely throughout their organization.

 Knowledge Management includes those necessary systems and tools for creating effective KM processes.
 It is a combination of people, processes and tools.

 When we are dealing with knowledge within an organization there are three different types that we need to be aware of.

 Explicit knowledge is information that can be codified and communicated.
 It’s easy to share this type of knowledge and it can be quickly understood by others.
 Some types of explicit knowledge are standard operating procedures, employee handbooks, and HR policies.